browserengineering/book/book/visual-effects.md

 for this use case).

-Many graphics libraries, Skia included, don't usually represent a separate alpha channel internally , and instead multiply the color channels by the opacity, which is called a *premultiplied* representation of the color.
+Many graphics libraries, Skia included, don't usually represent a separate alpha channel internally, and instead multiply the color channels by the opacity, which is called a *premultiplied* representation of the color.
 Premultiplied pixel representations of colors are generally more efficient.
 For example, observe that `source_over` has to divide by `self.a` at the end, because otherwise the result would be premultiplied.
 If we stuck with premultiplied throughout, this would not be necessary.

-There are also in fact a few Skia APIs that expose premultiplied colors:
+There are also in fact a few Skia APIs that expose premultiplied colors.
 You can create images from blocks of them and read them back from surfaces, for example.
 :::